aspnet/Wave/client/test/coldstart/README.md

 *** Running coldstart tests

-This directory contain tests for every cold start scenario. coldstart-runner.ps1 is a helper to start a series of tests.
+Run ${WaveHome}\client\run-coldstart-all.ps1 to test all tracked coldstart scenario Run run-coldstart.ps1 to test a single scenario

 Due to the current design limiation, tests have to be run in sequence.
-There is no way for the test to notify caller that it has completed. coldstart-runner.ps1 can take a timeout parameter or user input so it knows when to stop the current test and run the next test.
+There is no way for the test to notify caller that it has completed.
+The tests can take a timeout parameter or user input so it knows when to stop the current test and run the next test.

 *** Music Store DB Connections